BarakFinkel/Henzel-and-Gretel-A-Terror-Tale/README.md

 Players navigate through eerie and dangerous environments, making crucial decisions to survive.
 With multiple paths and unexpected outcomes, the game offers a thrilling experience that challenges both new players and those familiar with the original story.

-In order to play, download the [html game file](https://github.com/Nikita-Barak/Henzel-and-Gretel-A-Terror-Tale/blob/main/Hansel%20and%20Gretel%2C%20A%20Terror%20Tale.html), click on the file, and play. :)
+In order to play, download the [html game file](https://github.com/Nikita-Barak/Henzel-and-Gretel-A-Terror-Tale/blob/main/Hansel%20and%20Gretel%2C%20A%20Terror%20Tale.html), click on it, and have fun. :)

 ## Game World Features